-Allocation is one of the most popular resource management strategies where you assign work to people or non-human assets to a project.
+Allocation is one of the most popular resource management strategies for assigning work to people or non-human assets to a project.
 As straightforward as it may sound, resource allocation can get a few wrong turns and pose several challenges.
 But with BigPicture, you can easily take care of resource allocation in Jira and deal with the common issues related to this strategy.
-(If you are not ready to start the 30-day trial yet, we encourage you to visit the demo page, where you can try all the BigPicture features.
-The demo app runs inside the browser, so you do not need to install anything or create an account).

 How to allocate resources in Jira?